 Advanced achievement level The highest of NAEP's three levels of performance.
-This level signifies superior performance.
+This level signiary: Technology and Society, Design and Systems, and Information and Communication Technology.

-Assessment areas or targets The three assessment foci of this framework on technological literary: Technology and Society, Design and Systems, and area, technological practice, assessment set type, and response type.
+Assessment areas or targets The three assessment foci of this framework on technological literarea, technological practice, assessment set type, and response type.